Short Term Impairments

 - Contact Student Health Center – 919-515-2563 – to investigate on-campus medical services.

 *Personalized Transportation Service: Please note personal transportation and travel about campus is the responsibility of each individual.
 NC State is not responsible for providing personalized, door-to-door transportation services for students.
-All students need to utilize the accessible resources available on campus, such as the Wolfline, Wolfpack Pickup, and strategic parking.
+All students are able to utilize the accessible resources available on campus, such as the Wolfline, Wolfpack Pickup, and strategic parking.

 - All Wolfline buses have lifts